-The process of becoming whole, and getting in touch with the sacred Self, involves coming to terms with the shadow elements of one’s personality.
+Self-realization is an ever evolving process of coming into greater awareness of the Self.
+The process of becoming whole, of cultivating Self-knowledge, involves coming to terms with shadow elements of one’s personality.
 This is not always an easy task.
 Carl Jung tells us:

-“To become conscious of [the shadow] involves recognizing the dark aspects of the personality as present and real.
-This act is the essential condition for any kind of self-knowledge, and it therefore, as a rule, meets with considerable resistance…
+“To become conscious of it [the shadow] involves recognizing the dark aspects of the personality as present and real.
+This act is the essential condition for any kind of self-knowledge, and it therefore, as a rule, meets with considerable resistance.”
+(CW 9ii, para.
+14-15).

 “While some traits peculiar to the shadow can be recognized without too much difficulty as one’s own personal qualities, in this case both insight and good will are unavailing because the cause of emotion appears to lie, beyond all possibility of doubt, in other person.
 No matter how obvious it may be to the neutral observer that it is a matter of projections, there is little hope that the subject will perceive this himself.
 He must be convinced that he throws a very long shadow before he is willing withdraw his emotionally-toned projections from their object… As we know, it is not the conscious subject but unconscious which does the projecting.”
 (CW 9ii, para.
 16- 17)

-The problem with our projections is that they isolate us from our environment and from other human beings.
-Our projections block the formation of deep relationship with the people in our lives.
-If we are busy seeing our own projections how can we see others as they truly are?
+Our projections isolate us from our environment, from other human beings, and most importantly from our Self.
+Projections block the formation of deep relationships with the people in our lives.
+If we are busy seeing our own projections, how can we see our self or others as they truly are?

 “The effect of projection to isolate the subject from his environment, since instead of real relation to it there is now only an illusory one.
 Projection changes the world into the replica of one’s own unknown face… The more projections are thrust in between the subject and the environment, the harder it is for the ego to see through its illusions” (CW 9ii, para.
 17)

-According to Jung, each of us must come to terms with the ways we have projected parts of our personality on the world.
-It is only in doing so that we can reclaim the wholeness of our personality.
+As Jung understood, each of us must come to terms with the ways in which we have projected parts of our personality onto the world.
+Doing so, we can enlarge the scope of our personality, leading to greater wholeness.
+Jung says:

 “It is often tragic to see how blatantly a man bungles his own life and the lives of others yet remains totally incapable of seeing how much the whole tragedy originates in himself, and how he continually feeds it and keeps it going.
 Not consciously, course– for consciously he is engaged in bewailing and cursing a faithless world that recedes further and further into the distance.
 Rather, it is an unconscious factor which spins the illusions that veil his world.
 And what is being spun is a cocoon, which in the end will completely envelop him.”
 (CW 9ii, para.
 18)